-If you bring a weapon, as defined in Chapter 790, F.S. to school, you will be expelled from the regular school for not less than one year and will be referred for criminal prosecution.
+If you bring a weapon, as defined in Chapter 790, F.S. to school, you will be expelled from the regular school, with or without continuing educational services, for not less than one year, will be referred for mental health services, and will be referred for criminal prosecution.
 [F.S.
-1006.07(2)(1)]
+1006.07(2)(I)]